For more information about formats, visit our ordering page.

 The U.S. Role in a Changing World helps students reflect on global changes, assess national priorities, and decide for themselves the role the United States should play in the world today.

-Readings review the forces that shape the U.S. role in the world.
-Part I reviews three critical turning points in the history of U.S. foreign policy.
+Readings explore the forces that shape the U.S. role in the world.
+Part I reviews three critical turning points in the history of U.S. foreign policy: the Spanish-American War, World War I, and the post-World War II period.
 Part II examines several pressing issues facing the United States and the world today: the economy, human health and the environment, international relations, and culture and values.
 Part III explores security concerns in the United States and considers how the issues presented in Part II influence policy decisions about security.
+It addresses wars and interventions in the 1990s (the Persian Gulf War, Somalia, and Yugoslavia), more recent conflicts (Afghanistan, Iraq, and Syria), and three critical security issues facing the United States today (terrorism, nuclear weapons, and cybersecurity).

 The Choices Role Play